GabrieleGhisleni/EnergyProject/README.md

 ### Train models

-To re-train the models you will need to add this service and specify the model to train from ['all', "wind", "hydro", "load", "thermal", "geothermal", "biomass", "photovoltaic"].
+To re-train the models you will need to add this service and specify the model to train from `["wind", "hydro", "load", "thermal", "geothermal", "biomass", "photovoltaic"]`.
 We also recommend letting `--aug`.
 **You must have collected some data before doing that, or have done the transfer service**.

-In [extra.services.yml] add the following code specifying which model do you want to train, or in case you want to retrain them all leave it as it is:
+In [extra-services.yml] add the following code specifying which model do you want to train, or in case you want to retrain them all leave it as it is:

 ```shell